shobrook/communities/README.md

 # communities

-`communities` is a library for detecting [community structure](https://en.wikipedia.org/wiki/Community_structure) in graphs.
+`communities` is a Python library for detecting [community structure](https://en.wikipedia.org/wiki/Community_structure) in graphs.
 It implements the following algorithms:

 - Louvain method
 - Girvan-Newman algorithm